theiagen/tbp-parser/docs/outputs/coverage.md

     A deletion that exists in the full locus/target region but falls outside the ERR region will **not** appear in `qc_warning` when an `--err_coverage_bed` file is provided.

-!!! info "The `--use_err_as_brr` flag does not affect the coverage report"
+!!! info "The `--use_err_for_qc` flag does not affect the coverage report"
-    The `--use_err_as_brr` flag controls whether ERR regions are used in place of full regions for locus QC decisions (e.g., determining "Insufficient Coverage").
-The coverage report's `qc_warning` column is controlled solely by whether `--err_coverage_bed` is provided — if it is, only deletions within the ERR region are reported regardless of the `--use_err_as_brr` setting.
+    The `--use_err_for_qc` flag controls whether ERR regions are used in place of full regions for locus QC decisions (e.g., determining "Insufficient Coverage").
+The coverage report's `qc_warning` column is controlled solely by whether `--err_coverage_bed` is provided — if it is, only deletions within the ERR region are reported regardless of the `--use_err_for_qc` setting.

 Deletions are shown only for the region they overlap.
 Consider rpoB split across two `BedRecord`s, with two deletions: